Set Up to Code Online With Windows

-Windows users need a driver installed on their computer before they can use the Codebender plugin.
+Windows users need a driver installed on their computer before they can use the online code editor.
 Click the button to download and install the FTDI driver you will need.

 Teachers: If you have trouble completing the setup when logged in to a student's account, try completing the setup with your own login.
 Some school IT policies prevent students from installing drivers on their computers.

 The GIF below plays on repeat showing you what you should expect to see.

 - Ensure you're using the Google Chrome web browser.

 - Click "Add App" in the pop-up.
 Your page may refresh automatically.
 That's it!

 You can upload any of our projects to your Maker Board.
 Try one here.
 The window below with numbers for each row is holding real code that you'll be able to run on Maker Board and modify it right there.

 - Plug Maker Board in to your USB port either directly or with the cable.
 Make sure Maker Board's green light is on.